 You can also sync your notes across devices.
 So, if you have a great idea while you’re out on a walk, create a note on your phone and it will be synced to your desktop for later.
 The basic version is free and can be used on only 2 devices.
 Evernote Premium offers unlimited devices and costs $7.99 per month.

 Krisp helps you be more productive by removing background noise in your calls.
 This means you can take a call anywhere – even when you’re outside on a windy day or working from home with your kids playing in the background.
 It users AI-powered noise cancelling technology so that you come through loud and clear – making calls so much more efficient.

 The free version includes 120 minutes of noise-free listening and speaking per week.
 The paid version includes unlimited listening and speaking on three devices.
-As a plus you get noise-free calls for your iPhone and iPad for 240 minutes per week both in free and paid versions.
 Head to pricing section for more information.

 How much time could you save every day if you could dictate notes to your computer rather than typing them out?
 Otter is a voice-recognition note-taking app that allows you to transcribe your conversations, take notes from meetings and organize and archive them anywhere.
 You can even share your voice notes with others – so they can be on the same page!

 The Otter app offers a free basic plan, as well as a $8.33 per month Premium plan and a $12.50 per month Team plan.
 The Premium features include custom vocabulary, bulk imports, bulk exports and more.
 The Team features are designed for large groups and include shared speaker voiceprints, user management and reports on usage statistics.